jbji/RepVF/docs/envir.md

 ---

-Let's head over to the [data preparation](data.md) part, which gonna be a bit tricky and may take at least up to a week.
+Let's head over to the [data preparation](data.md) part, which gonna be a bit tricky and may take at least a week.